mkckr0/audio-share/README.md

 - You need a computer with Windows 10 x86_64, and a phone with Android 6.0(API 23)+.
 - Download APK file and AudioShareServer.exe from [latest release](https://github.com/mkckr0/audio-share/releases/latest).
 - Open the AudioShareServer.exe on your computer.
 The default arguments may work well.
 But you may still have to check the "Host" part.
-It's normally the LAN address.
+It's normally the LAN address, such as `192.168.3.2`.
 Make sure your phone can connect your computer over this IP address.
 Then Click "Start Server" button.
 - Install APK to your phone and open it.
-Modify the "Host" part to make sure it's same as the value of previous step.
+Modify the "Host" part to make sure it's same as the value of previous step, such as `192.168.3.2`.
 Click "▶" button and enjoy the audio🎶.

 > **Caution!!!**: This app doesn't support auto reconnecting feature at present.
 Once the app is killed  or disconnected by Android power saver, the audio playing will be stop.
 Adding app to the whitelist of power saver is recommended.